Natural black Tahitian pearls, a testament to the worldwide reputation of French Polynesian pearls

 And despite all this work, not all Tahitian black pearls are suitable for use.

-A rarity that enhances its value
+Tahitian black pearls: a rarity that enhances its value

-Several factors make black Tahitian pearls rare:
+Several factors make those pearls rare:

 • Not all oysters produce pearls.